4.30 Normalcy for Children and Youth in Out of Home Care

 Introduction

-Normalcy is the right for all children and youth in out-of-home care (OOHC) to participate in age appropriate extracurricular, enrichment, and social activities, to achieve emotional well-being and to develop valuable coping skills.
+Normalcy is the right for all children and youth in out-of-home care (OOHC).
+This includes participation in age-appropriate extracurricular, enrichment, and social activities, to achieve emotional well-being, and to develop valuable coping skills.

-When children participate in extracurricular, enrichment, and social activities, it allows them an opportunity to gain skills to become independent, and learn about making good decisions.
+When children participate in extracurricular, enrichment, and social activities, it allows them to gain skills to become independent and learn about making good decisions.
 Some children may test boundaries and break rules, however, with oversight and guidance, this is how the child can learn about natural consequences and gain an understanding of making positive choices.

 Yearly Limit Expenditures: